 During this interactive session, you will experience a live demonstration of the platform, learn about its value for analysis and planning, and will be able to register and start exploring the platform in real time.

-This course, divided into 7 modules, analyzes the requirements of Performance Standard 1 and establishes guidelines for its practical application.
+This course, divided into seven modules, analyzes the requirements of Performance Standard 1 and establishes guidelines for its practical application.
 It examines what Environmental and Social Management Systems (ESMS) are and how they can be designed and adopted based on project characteristics; provides recommendations for formulating a practical Environmental and Social Policy; suggests ways to operationalize and monitor the implementation of Environmental and Social Management Programs (ESMPs); presents methods for managing the risks associated with project execution; analyzes some ways to prevent and respond to contingencies and emergencies; examines the capacity and competence requirements of human resources for managing ESMS; and reviews the minimum requirements necessary for community engagement.

 This session examines the role of boards and senior management in governing technology, innovation, and artificial intelligence, drawing on insights from IDB Invest’s Technology, Innovation, and AI at Boards (TIAB) initiative and its practical toolkit.